Southern Upland Way (incl. GPX!)

 The Southern Upland Way is a 12-stage moderate walk.
-This trail is waymarked throughout but involves moorland crossings which could be tricky to navigate in mist.
+This trail is waymarked throughout but the moorland crossings could be tricky to navigate in mist.
 The main difficulty is the length of some of the stages and the lack of regular facilities.

-It is Britain’s first official coast to coast long distance footpath and runs a hefty 344 km from Portpatrick to Cockburnspath offering superb and varied walking country, still undiscovered by many enthusiasts.
+It is Britain’s first official coast to coast long distance footpath and runs a hefty 344 km from Portpatrick to Cockburnspath.
+Superb walking country, still undiscovered by many enthusiasts.

 The Way, crossing the Galloway Forest Park, provides a real challenge for the experienced walker.
 There are no summits above 3000ft (914m), but over 80 rise above 2000ft (610m), offering some fine hill walking.

-This trail crosses the Mull of Galloway Trail near Stranrear, the Annandale Way in Moffat, the Borders Abbeys Way and the Scottish National Trail in Galashiels and also connects with the John Muir Way and the Berwickshire Coastal Path in Cocksburnpath.
+This trail crosses the Mull of Galloway Trail near Stranrear, the Annandale Way in Moffat, the Borders Abbeys Way and the Scottish National Trail in Galashiels and also connects with the John Muir Way at Dunbar and the Berwickshire Coastal Path at GPS 55.928521 , -2.3310474 just SE of Cocksburnpath.